annimukherjee/TDS-Project-1/README.md

 Pasting the `eval.py` I used.
-I tested my `app.py` using this `eval.py` script (stolen from https://github.com/sanand0/tools-in-data-science-public/blob/tds-2025-01-project-1-wip/project-1/evaluate.py)
+I tested my `app.py` using this `eval.py` script (stolen from [Dr Anand's public tools-in-data-science repository](https://github.com/sanand0/tools-in-data-science-public/blob/tds-2025-01-project-1-wip/project-1/evaluate.py).)

 I'm also pasting the post requests I tested the B commands out with here in this README.
-They're anywyas all in the Postman Collection I've created (linked to below).
+They're anyways all in the Postman Collection I've created (linked to below).

 Here's a link to a Postman Project that contains all the `POST` and `GET` requests to the app using the `/run` and `/read` pipelines.